life-itself/lifeitself.org/content/hubs/bergerac.md

 ## About the Praxis Hub
 Created in 2020 the concept of this space was devlopped by Valérie Duvaucjelle and Liam Kavannagh as a metamodern secular monastery to explore the concept of post secularity within Praxis.
 During this time several  kind of residencies happened at the hub
-- post secular praxis residencies (focus on a theme)
+- Post secular praxis residencies (focus on a theme)
 - Praxis residencies ( focus on praxis ecology in 2R context)
 - Training residencies (resiliency circles, emergent dialogues)
 - Retreats ( tenzo)